alexveden/cython-dev-tools/README.md

 ```

 ## Initialize command
-Cython tools require each project root to be initialized, the folder `.cython_tools`
+Cython tools require each project root to be initialized, the folder `.cython_dev_tools`
 will be created at the project root.
 There you can find all temporary files, like annotations,
 coverage data, debug files, etc.